 fbpx

-We highly recommend talking to a Colombian tax specialist if you think you need to file income taxes in Colombia or are considering moving to Colombia to understand the tax implications.
+We highly recommend consulting a Colombian tax specialist if you believe you need to file income taxes in Colombia or are considering moving to the country to understand the tax implications.

-For example, some websites claim that expats with residency status in Colombia aren’t taxed on worldwide income until they have been a tax resident for five years.
-But this is completely out-of-date information, which changed in 2013.
-So, you now become a tax resident in Colombia and become liable for filing income taxes the first year you reside in Colombia for over 183 days.
+For example, some websites still claim that expats with residency status in Colombia aren’t taxed on worldwide income until they have been a tax resident for five years.
+However, this information has been outdated since 2013.
+Currently, you become a tax resident in Colombia and are required to file income taxes if you reside in the country for more than 183 days within a 12-month period.

-*For this article, we will use as an example an exchange rate of $4,500 Colombian pesos to the US dollar.
-UVT for 2022 is 38.004 Colombian pesos.
+For this article, we will use an example exchange rate of $4,500 Colombian pesos to the US dollar.
+The UVT for 2025 is 49,799 Colombian pesos.

 Who Needs to File Colombian Income Taxes?